johndgiese/vipy/README.md

 # Basic Usage
 * Open a python file in vim.
-* Press CTRL-F12 to start vim-ipython.
+* Press CTRL-F12 to start vim-ipython

-This will start an IPython kernel and open a new buffere called vim-ipython.py.
-If the cursor bounces between the vim-ipython buffer and the previous window, you may have to press SHIFT-F12 (to close vipython) and press CTRL-F12 again to restart it. (see known issues)
+CTRL-F12 will start an IPython kernel in a separate command window (don't close it) and open a new window to the right of the current vim-window, with a special buffer loaded in it, called vipy.py.
+If the cursor bounces between the vipy buffer and the previous window, you may have to press SHIFT-F12 (to close vipython) and press CTRL-F12 again to restart it. (see known issues)

 Note that vipython is designed to act similarly to the MATLAB command window/editor.
 I.e. you will have your normal python files opened in various windows, and you will also have the vim-ipython buffer (i.e. the command window) open in a separte window.
 You can close the vim-ipython window if you want, and the buffer will remain in the background.